GoodVibesVR/goodvibes.assets.dynamics/README.md

 ***TIP:** Don't forget to add the prefab to the Ignore Transform list of any VRC Phys Bone component affecting the parent*

 ## Credits
-- Lyra (https://twitter.com/ThatPunkAngel) for hands om testing the functionality of these prefabs
+- Lyra (https://twitter.com/ThatPunkAngel) for hands on testing the functionality of these prefabs
 - Yuwukii (https://twitter.com/YukiLewdie) for testing these instructions